Discovery, Inc.: History

-The company was established in 1985 as the Cable Educational Network.
-Its namesake and flagship brand, Discovery Channel, first launched on June 17, the same year.
+The company was established in 1982 in Landover, Maryland, as the Cable Educational Network.
+Its namesake and flagship brand, Discovery Channel, first launched on June 17, 1985.
 In 1991, Discovery Channel's owners acquired The Learning Channel.
 Three years later, Cable Educational Network was renamed Discovery Communications.

 In October 1996, Discovery launched several new spin-off networks, including Animal Planet, and the digital cable channels Discovery Kids, Discovery Travel & Living, Discovery Civilization, and Science Channel.
 This was followed by the 1997 purchase of a 70% stake in Travel Channel, and the 1998 launches of Discovery en Español, Discovery Wings, and Discovery Health Channel.
 Also in 1998, Discovery acquired a stake in the struggling CBS Eye on People channel; Discovery eventually acquired the remainder of CBS's stake, leading to its January 1999 relaunch as Discovery People.
 The network quietly folded in 2000, being replaced by other Discovery channels on providers.

 On September 1, 2001, Discovery Communications bought The Health Channel, and announced that it would be re-branded as FitTV.
 In 2002, Discovery relaunched Discovery Civilization as Discovery Times, as part of a joint venture with The New York Times.
 In June 2002, coinciding with Discovery's 17th anniversary, the company launched a 24/7 high definition channel known as Discovery HD Theater.
 In 2003, Discovery Communications moved its headquarters from Bethesda to Silver Spring.
-In 2003 and 2004, Discovery acquired academic film companies such as AGC, AIMS Multimedia, and Clearvue & SVE to form Discovery Education, which is now led by Bill Goodwyn.
+In 2003 and 2004, Discovery acquired academic film companies such as AGC, AIMS Multimedia, and Clearvue & SVE to form Discovery Education, which is now led by Jeremy Cowdrey, former CEO of Imagine Learning.
 In 2019, Discovery Communications moved its headquarters to New York City, keeping 300 employees in a smaller hub in Silver Spring.